shivam1410/Vedan/README.md

 # Vedan

 ## Description
-This is a basic PDF viewer developed in Ionic with core being Angular.<br>
+This is a basic PDF manager developed in Ionic with core being Angular.<br>
 I'm building this app according to my needs.
 This pdf viewer is like a Library. currently i've kept minimal functionality of listing, viewing of PDFs, located in Books folder of your internal directory and external both.
 Ionic dont have any native plugin to open a pdf so it uses [Sitewart cleverdox viewer](https://play.google.com/store/apps/details?id=de.sitewaerts.cleverdox.viewer).x
 </br>